ilkkamtk/JavaScript-english/assignments.md

    * when user mouses off, change the picture back to original
 8. Open `t8` folder in your IDE/editor.
 Make a simple calculator.
 (4p)
    * There are two input fields where user enters numbers.
 Based on the drop-down list, calculator performs addition, subtraction, multiplication or division of these two numbers.
 9. Continue previous task.
-Edit the previous task.
 Remove the dropdown menu and the second text field.
-There is only one text field left, where the user writes the calculation (addition, subtraction, multiplication or division)
+There is only one text field left, where the user writes the calculation (addition, subtraction, multiplication or division) (3p)
    * You can use the [includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes) and [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) methods as well as the [switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).
-(3p)
+   * eval() function is prohibited
+   * No need to support decimal numbers, calculating integers is enough.
+   * Example inputs: `3+5`, `2*78`, `3/6`, etc..
 11. Continue task 5.